 In the realm of crop farming, Val Venosta apples are most important.
-There are approximately 1,700 farmers in the Venosta Valley, producing average 350,000 tons of apples annually.
+There are approximately 1,700 farmers in Val Venosta, producing average 350,000 tons of apples annually.
 About 92% of Val Venosta apples are grown according to integrated production methods in the most natural way possible, while about 8% are organically produced.

 Information about the apples' cultivation